USDAForestService/FIESTA/README.md

 }
 ```

-FIESTA dependent and imported packages are installed when you install the source code
+`FIESTA` dependent and imported packages are installed when you install the source code
 from GitHub.

-If you are not installing the source code and it is the first time using FIESTA,
+If you are not installing the source code and it is the first time using `FIESTA`,
 you must install the following packages:
-depend.pkgs <- c('data.table', 'sf', 'rgdal', 'Rcpp')
+`depend.pkgs <- c('data.table', 'sf', 'rgdal', 'Rcpp')`
-lapply(depend.pkgs, chkpkg)
+`lapply(depend.pkgs, chkpkg)`

 You will need to install suggested packages even if installing the source code.
-Installing suggested packages is optional, depending on how you are using FIESTA.
+Installing suggested packages is optional, depending on how you are using `FIESTA`.

 NOTE: select closest CRAN mirror for download